You Are Not Alone! We Welcome You to Playa Del Carmen’s English-speaking fellowship of Alcoholics Anonymous. “Trudging the road of happy destiny”

 If you did not get an opportunity to share during the meeting, or if you’re looking for a sponsor, please talk to one of us afterwards.

-I’ve asked _______ to please read A Vision for You (p.164).
+Will [_______] please read A Vision for You from our text (p.164).

 BE SURE TO SIGN OUT OF THE ACCOUNT